bilalq/blog/source/_posts/2012-10-01-diving-into-titanium-alloy.markdown

 things that it brings to the table, but you can read more about that on the readme for the project.

+###Final Thoughts

 I can say with confidence that Alloy did increase the quality and transparency of our code base.
 Things that previously took hundreds of lines dropped to just a few dozen.

-###Final Thoughts
+I'm excited about the direction Alloy is going in.

 Alloy is a sorely needed addition to the Titanium platform.
 Once it's actually released, I'm sure it will catch on very quickly.
 I'd advise waiting out for documentation before adopting it in production apps though.
 There's quite a bit of frustration that comes with not having a friendly resource to turn to.
-That being said, there are some links that can help you get started, which you can find at the bottom of this post.
+That being said, there are some links that can help you get started, which I've listed below.